stevensona/monod/CONTRIBUTING.md

 ## Pull Request Guidelines

-Here are a few rules to follow in order to ease code reviews, and discussions before maintainers accept and merge your work:
+Here are a few rules to follow in order to make code reviews and discussions go more smoothly before maintainers accept and merge your work:

-* you MUST run the test suite;
+* you MUST run the test suite
-* you MUST write (or update) unit tests;
+* you MUST write (or update) unit tests
-* you SHOULD write documentation.
+* you SHOULD write documentation

 Please, write [commit messages that make sense](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), and [rebase your branch](http://git-scm.com/book/en/Git-Branching-Rebasing) before submitting your Pull Request.

-One may ask you to [squash your commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) too.
-This is used to "clean" your Pull Request before merging it (we don't want commits such as `fix tests`, `fix 2`, `fix 3`, etc.).
+You may be asked to [squash your commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) too.
+This is to "clean" your Pull Request before merging it (we don't want commits such as `fix tests`, `fix 2`, `fix 3`, etc.).

 Also, while creating your Pull Request on GitHub, you MUST write a description